-Not everyone will meet the K1 visa requirements.
-This list is the main eligibility requirements, but every petition is different.
+Not everyone will meet the K-1 visa requirements.
+This list is the main k-1 visa eligibility requirements, but every petition is different.
 USCIS and consular officers are different and some countries may have additional requirements.

 If you work with an immigration attorney, or a fiance visa agency, they will carefully review your situation to verify that you meet all of the requirements.

-The U.S. petitioner must be at least 18 years old, and be able to prove he or she is a United States citizen.
-Green card holders are not eligible for the fiance visa.
+The U.S. petitioner must be able to prove he or she is a United States citizen.
+Green card holders are not eligible for the k-1 visa.
 They are, however, eligible for a CR1 visa, although the process can take up to two years or longer.

 If the petitioner was ever married before, he or she must provide proof that any such marriage has been legally terminated through death, divorce, or annulment.
 This is usually proven with evidence such as a death certificate or divorce decree.